Snow Sculpture Theme "Steamboat's Olympic Spirit"

 Applications can be downloaded HERE 2018 Snow Sculpture_packet.pdf

 The esteemed Visual Arts Committee of the Steamboat Springs Arts Council and Winter Carnival partners will choose the winning designs.
-Winning designs will be based on originality, feasibility and incorporation of the 2018 Winter Sports Club theme "Lighting the Flame."
+Winning designs will be based on originality, feasibility and incorporation of the Steamboat Spirit.
 High school teams are eligible for cash scholarship prizes.
 Community sculptures will be awarded a best of show ribbons by Winter Carnival royalty.
 Winners will be announced at the annual Street games.

 Workshops to learn about sculpting snow – thanks to generous private donations, 3 FREE workshops will be offered to the community taught by acclaimed local sculptor.
 Sculpting 101 – January 11th at 6pm at the Depot Art Center Gallery will teach the basics of design, use of materials, preferred tools and more.
 Advanced Sculpting - January 18th at 6pm at the Depot Art Center Gallery bring your design to life with hands-on sculpting of foam forms.
 Test your design and learn about reductive sculpting techniques.
 Snow Play Workshop – February 1st will be learning and playing in the snow with small block forms at Workman Park at 12 noon and 5pm.
 Submit your design to email@example.com or in person at the Depot Art Center for consideration by January 29th.

 Scholarship to High School teams – there will be a set number of entries guaranteed for Routt County High School teams including Steamboat Springs, Hayden, South Routt, Steamboat Mountain School and Yampa Valley School.
-Teams of 5 will need to compete on the application design in order to win a chance to compete for the scholarship prizes totalling $5000.
+Teams of 5 will need to compete on the application design in order to win a chance to compete for the scholarship prizes.

 Kim Keith, Executive Director - Steamboat Springs Arts Council